ODarvish/Assignment1/ASSIGNMENT_FEEDBACK.md

 RWD:
     Desktop: ✅
-    Mobile: ❌
+    Mobile: ✅
-    Don't use float - it removes an element from the normal page flow and can break a page - look at the home page on mobile.
-There is a spelling mistake in the media query, so Main goes to 100% and is not floated, but the sidebar styling doesn't change so it still floats.
+    Don't use float - it removes an element from the normal page flow and can break a page.

      Use flex or grid instead, and for this flex should work well.